ezxmora/Friskainet/docs/SETUP.md

 ## Before doing anything
-You are going to need ffmpeg, Node.js and an SQL database (Postgres, MySQL, MariaDB or Microsoft SQL Server) installed in your system (or in a Docker container).
+You are going to need Node.js and an SQL database (Postgres, MySQL, MariaDB or Microsoft SQL Server) installed in your system (or in a Docker container).

 ## Local setup
 1. Run `git clone https://github.com/ezxmora/Friskainet.git && cd Friskainet` to clone and access the repo